 Prescription required for Warfarin?
 Yes

 Warfarin lawsuit/settlement history: Many patients sued Warfarin’s manufacturer for failing to warn consumers about potential birth defect risks.
 However, since Warfarin is less popular now due to newer blood thinners like Xarelto, suing may be difficult.
-That’s especially true because warfarin has an antidote (patients are dosed with Vitamin K).
+That’s especially true because a warfarin antidote exists (doctors dose patients with Vitamin K).

 Xarelto vs Warfarin: Why Do Doctors Recommend One Over the Other?

 Many doctors initially recommended newer anticoagulant Xarelto over Warfarin because it doesn’t require monthly blood monitoring appointments.
 Patients scheduling monthly blood draws to check Warfarin’s efficacy were thrilled to have an alternative.
 Still others were tired of limiting leafy greens in their diet (like spinach) which are naturally rich in Vitamin K. Xarelto patients can eat whatever they like and avoid monthly blood monitoring tests.
-However, Xarelto is more expensive and currently has no FDA-approved antidote to reverse its anticoagulant effects during emergency bleeding episodes.
-That may change soon, as an antidote for Xarelto and Eliquis called AndexXa™ (andexanet alpha) is currently under FDA review.
-While the FDA rejected AndexXa last year due to insufficient studies, the drug’s manufacturer, Portola Pharmaceuticals, just re-submitted it.
+However, at $448/month, Xarelto is much more expensive.
+For nearly a decade, no Xarelto reversal agent existed to stop emergency bleeds.